 Though you will undoubtedly see a range of outfits in India, anything from traditional Indian Saris to tourist wear, we as an organization strive to maintain a professional appearance when working overseas.
 Our image and our reputation to our partners is incredibly important and the way we present ourselves is the first step toward maintaining that image and reputation.

-We request that all of our participants dress appropriately and modestly when in:
+We request that all of our participants dress appropriately and modestly, with their shoulders, knees and cleavage covered, when in:

 around the local community

 when participating in the program activities.

 We’re not trying to be the fashion police, but this is our pilot program in India and it’s so important when forming relationships with new partners and with communities that we respect their culture and their ideals, and that can start so easily by presenting ourselves in a professional manner.
 Living and working in another country is different to being on holiday there.
 In this document we will fill you in with those packing essential and also examples of appropriate outfits for the Program in India.